pfernandez/wordpress-bootstrap/README.md

 FEATURES
 ________

-This is a fork of the [original project](https://github.com/320press/wordpress-bootstrap) by 320press.
+This is a (fairly heavily) modified fork of the [original project](https://github.com/320press/wordpress-bootstrap) by 320press.
 It features full-width page templates and a more minimal default Bootstrap configuration, omitting the JS, box shadows and rounded corners.
 It works well either as a parent theme or as starter theme to build from.

 JS files can be added on an as-needed basis by either uncommenting them in `Gruntfile.js` and recompiling, or by enqueuing them in a child theme's `functions.php` file.